 In the Design Studio course, students identify and design products, environments and component complexes of broad scope.
-Beyond fashion and more than functional apparel, the these products are both designed and engineered.
-Students design products ranging from functional apparel to body worn devices and protective gear with a focus on mobility and using flexible textile based materials.
+Beyond fashion and more than functional apparel, these products are both designed and engineered.
+Students design products ranging from functional apparel to body worn devices and protective gear with a focus on mobility and the use of flexible textile based materials.

 It’s hard to imagine your life without a smartphone in your hand.
 We rely on them for everything from communication, information, entertainment and social interactions.
-This course explores the impact of Internet on everyday products.
+This course explores the impact of the Internet on everyday products.
 This emerging platform called the Internet of Things – wherein billions and trillions of devices communicating with each other and “the cloud” – could enable unprecedented, innovative products and services.
-Industrial design will lead the development of smart objects and this course explores and design products of the home of the future.
+Industrial design will lead the development of smart objects and this course will explore the design of products for the home of the future.

 xHab – Human Centered Space Studio, Mars Transit Habitat and Mars Surface Habitat.